emharsha1812/BrainID/readme.md

 7. Train and evaluate an XGBoost classifier on the preprocessed data.

-This is an attempt to code the program in latest versions of tensorflow and keras The Implementation is based on the paper, "MindID: Person Identification from Brain Waves through Attention-based Recurrent Neural Network"
+This is an attempt to code the program in latest versions of tensorflow and keras The Implementation is based on the paper, "[MindID: Person Identification from Brain Waves through Attention-based Recurrent Neural Network](https://arxiv.org/pdf/1711.06149.pdf)" Link :-